mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   "Home."

-  "Where is home?"

-  "...Ulu."

-  "The ocean?
-Were you on a ship?"

-  Thi shook hae head, looking confused and agitated.
+  "Ulukoma?"

+  Thi nodded.

   "Do you remember how you got here?"

-  "I...No," thi said, realizing the peculiarity of hae situation.
+  "I...No," thi said, realizing again the peculiarity of hae situation.

   "Okay.
 Let's work backward then.
 What is the last thing you do remember?"

-  "Fire... nana...
+  "Fire... nahn...
 Kipnu."

-  Melna stopped in her tracks, aghast at hearing his name.
-"Kipnu?
-Were you in Ulukoma?"

-  Thi reached into hae shirt and pulled out Kipnu's binding pendant, which Melna bent down to see for herself.
-A golden yellow reflection stared back at her through the mirror polish she grew to recognize.
-It was scratched, but only lightly.

-  *What happened to you, Kip?
-How did a kaln find your pendant and then bring it all the way back here?*

-  "Is... is he ok?"
-She asked.
+  "Is he ok?"
+She asked, recalling his pendant amidst the flurry of events of the previous night.
 "Do you know where he is?"

-  Thi fought with haeself to stay calm.

-  "Mom," thi tried to speak, but hae voice trembled and came out as a whisper.
+  "With.
+Mom," thi tried to speak, but hae voice trembled and came out as a whisper.

-  "Your mother – he's with your mother?"
+  "He's with your mother?"

   Thi looked sternly at her nose, staring at it with those blank eyes illuminating her face like a lantern on the end of a boat, searching for figures in the darkness.

   "I. Don't.
 Know."

-  She looked back down at the pendant resting on her fingers "Please," Melna pleaded to hae, "Let me have this.
-Him and I are bound with Liffa."

-  Thi pressed it tightly against hae chest, not in a protective manner, but taking time to cherish the memories of the man who saved hae from drowning.

-  "Okay," thi said, and lifted the pendant from hae neck to place it over Melna's.
+  The protrusion of the pendant under Linyu's shirt drew Melna's eye, and brought a flush to her cheeks and a tear to her left eye.

-  "Thank you, Linyu.
-Wherever Kipnu is, I know he must trust you a lot to have given this to you."
+  "Wherever Kipnu is, he must be kicking up a storm with your mother."

   "I Hope," thi said, hoping for a lot of things. <!-- TOOD -->